-Eyes on accurate Representation, change, or what's left of Lebanon's resources?!
+Eyes on accurate Representation, change, or what's left of Lebanon's resources?

 The Lebanese elections are scheduled to be held in a few hours; hopes are very high, but I think it will prove to be another waste of resources.
+As it has been in the past editions.

 By Mohammad Ibrahim Fheili